kilazz/SCStrix-Soar-Raid-Edit/README.md

 ## Troubleshooting
 - **Microfreeze Issue:**
    - A brief microfreeze may occur after running `nhAsusStrixSonicStudioSC.exe`.
 This is a known issue and typically resolves itself.
+- **Windows build update:**
+   - After upgrading to a new windows build you may need to reinstall the driver, not sure what the problem is.

 [DriverStoreExplorer]: https://github.com/lostindark/DriverStoreExplorer